 Provider Claims Dispute (Adjustment Request)

-The processing, payment or nonpayment of a Claim by Molina Healthcare of Idaho, Inc. shall be classified as a Provider Dispute and shall be sent to the following address:
+The processing, payment or nonpayment of a Claim by Molina shall be classified as a Provider Dispute.
+Information on how to file a Claim dispute is located in the Complaints, Grievances, and Appeals Process chapter of this manual.